Code-Institute-Submissions/DannyGilligan-love-amsterdam_JanResub/README.md

 ## Colour Scheme

-The Primary colours used across the site were chosen for cultural significane, the blue is a close match to the official colour found in the Netherlands' flag, the orange association with the Netherlands has been popularised by the National soccer team.
+The Primary colours used across the site were chosen for cultural significance, the blue is a close match to the official colour found in the Netherlands' flag, the orange association with the Netherlands has been popularised by the National soccer team.

 ## Features